-Nominations are now open for the 2018 New Jersey Manufacturing Awards.
-The winners will be announced live at our annual “Made in New Jersey” event in celebration of the sixth annual National Manufacturing Day on Friday, October 5th at The Marigold Marriott.
+Nominations are now closed for the 2019 New Jersey Manufacturing Awards.
+The winners will be announced live at our annual “Made in New Jersey” event in celebration of the eighth annual National Manufacturing Day on Friday, October 4th at The Marigold in Somerset.

 Award categories include:

 - Manufacturer of the Year – Small (50 or less employees)

 - Manufacturer of the Year – Medium (between 51 and 250 employees)